wamp-proto/wamp-proto/rfc/text/advanced/ap_51_e2e_encryption.md

 ## Payload End-to-End Encryption

-*WAMP End-to-End Encryption* ("WAMP-E2EE") is a feature in the *WAMP Advanced Profile* that enables an **enhanced security model** for WAMP based systems which isolates WAMP endpoints (e.g. *Callers* and *Callees*) from routers.
+*WAMP End-to-End Encryption* ("WAMP-E2EE" or "E2EE" for short) is a feature in the *WAMP Advanced Profile* that enables an **enhanced security model** for WAMP based systems which isolates WAMP endpoints (e.g. *Callers* and *Callees*) from routers.
 It provides enhanced application payload

 * **Authenticity**,
 * **Confidentiality** and